 Larger homes with more electronics and powerful HVAC systems typically require a generator in the 14 kW to 22 kW range or higher.
 These larger units not only cost more but may also require more complex installation work, such as upgrading your gas meter or running longer fuel lines.
 The difference in cost reflects the unit’s capacity to produce more power and manage a heavier electrical load.

-Why Professional Sizing Is Key
+Why Professional Sizing Is a Must

 Getting the size right from the start is about more than just managing costs; it’s about safety and reliability.
 A professional assessment is crucial because installing a standby generator involves complex electrical work and fuel connections that are not safe for a DIY project.
 A certified technician ensures your residential standby generator installation is done correctly and meets all local codes.